 - What will you do with the data you collect?

-- Which channels have worked best for you in the past when asking website visitors for feedback?
+- Which channels have worked best for you in the past when asking website visitors for customer insights?

 OK, this might be an obvious one, but it’s a truly important one as well.
 Try to be as open as possible when it comes to feedback channels.
 There’s not one right channel, but there are probably a couple of them.

-If your website visitors prefer email, make sure to provide contact info on your website which can easily be found.
+If your website visitors prefer email, make sure to provide contact info on your website that can easily be found.

 So you probably consider yourself a serious businessman or businesswoman, and you probably have never thought about making your feedback forms a bit funnier, right?